Afghanistan searches for answers to deadly hotel attack

 ‘A LOT OF FAILURES’

-“The government is looking at a lot of failures,” said one senior Afghan official, who spoke on condition of anonymity because he was not authorised to talk to the media.
+“The government is looking at a lot of failures,” said one senior Afghan official, who spoke on condition of anonymity.

+White House spokeswoman Sarah Sanders told reporters the attack strengthened the resolve of the United States to support Afghan forces.

+“We call on Pakistan to immediately arrest or expel the Taliban’s leaders and prevent the group from using Pakistani territory to support its operations,” Sanders said.

-The smoke-blackened Intercontinental building, an imposing 1960s structure on a hill overlooking Kabul, remained blocked off on Monday and even the final casualty toll from the attack is uncertain.
+The smoke-blackened Intercontinental building, an imposing 1960s structure on a hill overlooking Kabul, remained blocked off on Monday.

+The final casualty toll is uncertain.
 Officially, the government says at least 20 people were killed, including 13 foreigners.
-However people in the security system say the real figure is certainly above 30 and probably many more.
+People who work in the security system say the real figure is certainly above 30, however, and probably many more.

 Interest is likely to focus on the private security company which took over protection duties three weeks ago at the hotel, which is in public ownership and is no longer part of the Intercontinental Hotels Group.